-The Music Therapy program is made up of approximately 50 undergraduate, equivalency, and graduate students each year.
+The Music Therapy program includes undergraduate, equivalency, master's and doctoral students.
 This nationally recognized program began in 1976 and maintains a long history of excellence in teaching, research, and clinical work.
-Graduates are working as music therapy clinicians, clinical supervisors, collegiate educators and researchers, and national leaders throughout the US and worldwide.
+Graduates of the program include music therapy clinicians, clinical supervisors, collegiate educators, productive researchers, and national leaders throughout the United States and worldwide.

-The School of Music seeks a motivated and collaborative individual who is committed to moving and cultivating the Music Therapy Program into a clear position of embracing equity, diversity, inclusion, and belonging (EDIB) through research, teaching, engagement with prospective students, current students, faculty, staff, and the broader community.
+The School of Music seeks a motivated and collaborative individual who is committed to moving and cultivating the Music Therapy Program into a clear position of leadership in the field through research, teaching, and engagement with prospective students, current students, faculty, staff, and community members.
+The School of Music supports new faculty through a successful mentoring program and fosters a welcoming and encouraging environment that allows faculty to thrive.
+The successful candidate will join the growing Music Therapy team as a new third faculty line.

 The University of Iowa has a historic commitment to the arts.
 The School of Music enrolls approximately 450 majors and has a full-time faculty of 55.
 The School of Music moved into a new state-of-the-art facility in downtown Iowa City in the fall of 2016.
 The new facility houses a classroom with a one-way mirror and recording capabilities designed to facilitate in-house clinical sessions and research protocols requiring video or audio capabilities.
 The Iowa City/Coralville area has a population of about 75,000 and is a cultural center with a cosmopolitan atmosphere.
 Public schools, libraries, and health care facilities are rated as outstanding.
 The University of Iowa Hospitals and Clinics and other health care and educational programs in Iowa City offer a rich array of clinical opportunities for student development.